 In Missouri, special rules apply to individuals on property who are children.
 If a possessor of land is aware that children would or might be exposed to conditions on the property, the possessor is under a heightened duty to protect against damages.
 The theory is that, because children are unable to appreciate the risk of harm, the possessor of the land has a greater duty to ensure that the land is safe.
 Such a concept applies to places in which children might frequent, such as playgrounds, school grounds, public swimming pools, amusements parks, and similar.

-As with most legal issues, premises liability cases in Missouri can be complicated and specific to the facts of what happened.
-That is why it is important to consult a lawyer who can help determine what happened, and the legal rights and remedies that may be available.
+As with most legal issues, premises liability cases in Kansas City, Missouri can be complicated and specific to the facts of what happened.
+That is why it is important to consult a premises liability attorney or lawyer who can help determine what happened, and the legal rights and remedies that may be available.
 It’s similarly important to document the circumstance of the injury almost immediately upon them occurring, as many legal rights may be specific to the timing of the injury, and the person or individuals involved.
 Obtaining a police report, and informing the property owner, manager, or other as the case may be is often essential in obtaining full compensation for injuries incurred.